MSU-DHI-Lab/data-workflows-workshop/day-01-metadata-cleaning-and-normalization/README.md

 - Diagrams: `04-diagrams/`
 - Artifacts drop zone: `05-artifacts/`

+## What success looks like
+- You can explain, in plain language, what you changed and why.
+- You export a cleaned CSV and an OpenRefine operations file.
+- Your cleaned file has consistent rights, place, and creator formats.
+- A basic validation pass (Lab 03) runs and flags anything that still needs attention.

+## Where people get stuck (and quick fixes)
+- OpenRefine will not open: confirm address 3333 is free, then restart OpenRefine.
+- Facets show unexpected blanks: clear filters and confirm the correct column is selected.
+- You are worried about losing meaning: keep a short note explaining any normalization rule that collapses values.
+- You are worried about losing meaning: keep a short note explaining any rule that collapses multiple values into one.
+- Exports look different than expected: confirm you exported the current project view and used UTF-8.

 ## If you're short on time
 - Read the Primer.
 - Run Lab 01 to spot issues.
-- In Lab 02, apply the provided operations JSON and export a cleaned CSV.
+- In Lab 02, apply the provided operations file and export a cleaned CSV.
 - Skim Lab 03 to see the validation checks you should run before sharing.